Is gluten different in Italy?

 Is Italy Celiac and Gluten-Free Friendly?

 For those of us who prioritize finding delicious food that aligns with our gluten-free or celiac needs, Italy might come as a delightful surprise.
+Many products are labeled "glutenfri" (gluten-free) and are readily available throughout the country.

 Understanding the Landscape: